Safeheron/crypto-suites-cpp/README.md

 CMake is your best option.
 It supports building on Linux, MacOS and Windows (soon) but also has a good chance of working on other platforms (no promises!). cmake has good support for crosscompiling and can be used for targeting the Android platform.

-To build crypto-zkp-cpp from source, follow the BUILDING guide.
+To build crypto-suites-cpp from source, follow the BUILDING guide.

 The canonical way to discover dependencies in CMake is the find_package command.